digidaniel-tech/homelab/README.md

-I am a strong advocate for GitOps and using automations as much as possible, to be clear, not everything should be automated but everything that can remove waste (waste as an wasted time) should be automated as long as it is secure.
+I am a strong advocate for GitOps and using automations as much as possible, to be clear, not everything should be automated but everything that can remove waste (waste as time that is spent on repetetive tasks) should be automated as long as it is secure.

 This repository is my Homelab in code, this repo is an repetentation on what I am running in my Homelab and how my Homelab is currently configured.
 This is both for my own documentation but also to help and inspire others that want to do the same.

 > [!IMPORTANT]
-> Things will change and I am always trying out new things, so I have another repo
+> Things will change and I am always trying out new things, so I have another
-> called homelab-archive where I move everything that I am no longer using but have
+> repo called homelab-archive where I move everything that I am no longer using
-> been running, so if there is something that you have seen here but doesn't exists
+> but have been running, so if there is something that you have seen here but
-> anymore then check in that repo, it should be there.
+> doesn't exists anymore then check in that repo, it should be there.

 ## Background